 - Firm/Extra Firm Tofu: It will crisp up the best in the oven, especially when you press out excess water first.

 - Pesto: You can use any pesto you like in this pesto tofu recipe.
 I like the pesto at Costco and Trader Joes or homemade.
 Do what works for you/is convenient!
-You'll cook the tofu with pesto and add more after cooking for bold pesto flavor.
+You'll cook the tofu with pesto and add more after cooking.

 - Olive Oil: Even though pesto does have oil in it, but a bit extra helps the tofu crisp up well in the oven